 Amble in Al-Muizz li-Din Allah street

-Check out the coveted Nilometer
+Check out the Coveted Nilometer

 Marvel at the ornate Manyal palace

-An entire day at Al-Fayoum
+An Entire Day at Al-Fayoum

-Cairo.
+The al-fayoum is a depression, 112 km south of Cairo, and is a wonderful option for things to do in Cairo.
 This historic natural monument is just in the proximity of Cairo and offers great value for the trip.
-The main attractions here are the Wadi Rayyan and lake Qarun which are perfect spots for adventure and wilderness enthusiasts.
+The main attractions here are the Wadi Rayyan and Lake Qarun which are perfect spots for adventure and wilderness enthusiasts.
 Also, the ruins of Medinet Madi is a world-renowned site here.
 So, do remember to add Al-fayoum to your itinerary of things to do in Cairo.